hashicorp/packer/website/source/docs/builders/googlecompute.html.md

     instead of a specific image name.
 The image family always returns its latest image that is not deprecated.

+-   `image_labels` (object of key/value strings) - Key/value pair labels to
+    apply to the created image.

 -   `image_name` (string) - The unique name of the resulting image.
 Defaults to `"packer-{{timestamp}}"`.